andywar65/django-geocad/README.rst

        path('geocad/', include('djeocad.urls', namespace = 'djeocad')),
    ]

-Migrate and collectstatic.
 You also need to add initial map defaults to ``settings.py`` (these are the settings for Rome, change them to your location of choice):

 .. code:: python